CliMA/ClimaArtifacts/era5_monthly_averages_2008/README.md

 ### `era5_monthly_surface_fluxes_200801-200812.nc`

 This file contains Monthly averaged reanalysis, which is produced by averaging all daily data for each month.
-This results in 12 points on the time dimension, where each point in the 15th of the month that the point represents.
+This results in 12 points on the time dimension, where each point is the 15th of the month that the point represents.
 For example, the 6th index of `time` is 2008-06-15T00:00:00, which represents the whole month of June in 2008.

 ### `era5_monthly_surface_fluxes_hourly_200801-200812.nc`